wearelumenai/distclus/README.md

  - `Init() (Clust, error)`: initialize the algorithm with implentation strategy (random, given, kmeans++, ...).
  - `Play(int, time.Duration) error`: execute the algorithm, with specific number of iterations and timeout duration if given.
  - `Centroids() (Clust, error)`: get array of clustering centroids.
- - `Predict(elemt Elemt) (Elemt, int, error)`: according to previous method, get centroid and its index in array of clustering centroids for input elemt.
+ - `Predict(elemt Elemt) (Elemt, int, float64, error)`: according to previous method, get centroid, its index and minimal distance with closest centroid in array of clustering centroids for input elemt.
  - `Push(elemt Elemt) error`: push an element.
  - `Pause() error`: pause execution.
 The method `Play` goes back to execution.
  - `Wait(int, time.Duration) error`: wait until algorithm terminates iterations, with specific number of iterations and timeout duration if given.